awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 1. \(Optional\) Enter a name for your custom log selector template\.

-1. In **Advanced event selectors**, build an expression to collect data events on specific S3 buckets, AWS Lambda functions, DynamoDB tables, Amazon S3 on Outposts, Amazon Managed Blockchain JSON\-RPC calls on Ethereum nodes, S3 Object Lambda access points, Amazon EBS direct APIs on EBS snapshots, S3 access points, DynamoDB streams, AWS Glue tables, Amazon FinSpace environments, and Amazon SageMaker metrics experiment trial components\.
+1. In **Advanced event selectors**, build an expression to collect data events on specific S3 buckets, AWS Lambda functions, DynamoDB tables, Amazon S3 on Outposts, Amazon Managed Blockchain JSON\-RPC calls on Ethereum nodes, S3 Object Lambda access points, Amazon EBS direct APIs on EBS snapshots, S3 access points, DynamoDB streams, AWS Glue tables, Amazon FinSpace environments, Amazon SageMaker metrics experiment trial components, and Amazon SageMaker feature stores\.

    1. Choose from the following fields\.
 For fields that accept an array \(more than one value\), CloudTrail adds an OR between values\.
       + **`readOnly`** \- `readOnly` can be set to **Equals** a value of `true` or `false`\.
 Read\-only data events are events that do not change the state of a resource, such as `Get*` or `Describe*` events\.
 Write events add, change, or delete resources, attributes, or artifacts, such as `Put*`, `Delete*`, or `Write*` events\.
 To log both `read` and `write` events, don't add a `readOnly` selector\.